-Australian Accounting Standard AASB 112 Income Taxes (as amended) is set out in paragraphs Aus1.1 - 94.
-All the paragraphs have equal authority.
-Terms defined in this Standard are in italics the first time they appear in the Standard.
-AASB 112 is to be read in the context of other Australian Accounting Standards, including AASB 1048 Interpretation and Application of Standards, which identifies the Australian Accounting Interpretations.
+Australian Accounting Standard AASB 112 Income Taxes (as amended) is set out in paragraphs 1 - Aus99.2 and Appendix A. All the paragraphs have equal authority.
+Paragraphs in bold type state the main principles.
+AASB 112 is to be read in the context of other Australian Accounting Standards, including AASB 1048 Interpretation of Standards, which identifies the Australian Accounting Interpretations, and AASB 1057 Application of Australian Accounting Standards.
 In the absence of explicit guidance, AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies.